Current & Past Fellows

 “This LEAD Fellowship comes at the perfect time when I am taking on a new senior leadership role at WACI Health, an organisation deeply committed to improving health policy and outcomes in Africa.
 I strongly believe in the under-utilized potential for women in Africa to lead and inspire future generations and the LEAD fellowship simply has all the ingredients I believe are critical to this aspiration.
 I am therefore deeply honoured and privileged to be part of the next cohort and will take this once-in-a lifetime opportunity to make a difference in my country, continent and globally.”

-Alice Kayongo is a public health practitioner and human rights advocate with 16 years of development experience working largely with civil society where she has held several positions.
+Alice Kayongo is a public health practitioner and human rights advocate.
+She has held several diverse positions in her 16 years of development experience, working largely with civil society.
 In addition to her academic training, she has more than 13 years of experience working with extremely vulnerable and voiceless grassroots communities affected by HIV on health literacy, advocacy, and empowerment.
-Together with these communities, she has worked to identify key advocacy priorities in a manner that triggers ownership and increases the communities’ meaningful participation.
+Together with these communities she has worked to identify key advocacy priorities in a manner that triggers ownership and increases the communities’ meaningful participation.

 Alice is an active researcher within the health, women’s, and children’s rights development sector in Uganda, Africa, and internationally.
 Her research interests for the health development sector are in: Health Financing, Intellectual Property Rights, and Access to Medicines, the impetus for community mobilization and engagement in monitoring and evaluation of health service delivery at the community level.
-She has a proven record in conducting research on Health Systems Strengthening with particular emphasis on task shifting to improve indicators on Prevention of Mother to Child Transmission of HIV.
-She has vast experience conducting research amongst and for young women and adolescent girls in vulnerable communities of the region specifically focusing on predictors of loss to follow-up amongst young people enrolled in HIV Treatment and Care.
+Her research has emphasized task shifting to improve indicators on Prevention of Mother to Child Transmission of HIV.
+She has conducted vast research on and for young women and adolescent girls in vulnerable communities, specifically focusing on predictors of loss to follow-up amongst young people enrolled in HIV Treatment and Care.
 She holds a Bachelor’s Degree in Sociology as well as a Master of Public Health.